 Scientifically Designed Materials

 The advent of science lets us explore scientifically designed materials that are not only cruelty free and save animals’ lives, but also save the planet too.
 New and upcoming brands like Musto have created clothing that offers lightweight and sustainable alternatives to down feathers and does not compromise on comfort, flexibility and warmth.
-This clothing is aimed at adventurers and most of their jackets are made of materials that are the lightest materials known to man.
+This clothing is aimed at adventurers and most of their Sustainable Jackets and Coats are made of materials that are the lightest materials known to man.

 High Tech Vegan Leather